-Residence Permit For Norway
+Residence permit Norway

-Check what type of residence permit you need, for example: a residence permit to work, study, family immigration or to be au pair.
+Check what type of residence permit you need, for example: residence permit to work, study, family immigration or to be au pair.
 You will find information on the different types of residence permits, requirements and procedures on the UDI website.

 Before you show up to deliver the passport and its documentation, you must register the application in the Application Portal.
 If it is the first time you place an order, you must do the user registration.

 You will receive a confirmation via e-mail when the portal registration is done.
 A letter will be attached to the email.
 This letter confirms that you filled out the application form and paid the fee.
 You will have to print the letter and deliver it along with the other documents.

 Please see the UDI website for fee information.

 Please note that the fee is payable at the time of online registration of the portal.

 On the day of your appointment at the application center, you will have to pay a VFS Service fee of BRL 244.42

 When you attend your appointment, you should bring all the documents listed on the checklist.
 You will find the link to the correct checklist in the email you will receive when you register your order in the Application Portal.

 You will find all information though application portal.